aleksejs-fomins/python-dependency-list/README.md

 # python-dependency-list

-A primitive library for finding dependencies in a python project.
+A primitive library for finding external dependencies of a python project.

 **Usage:** `python deplst.py pwd` where `pwd` is the root path to the folder containing the python project.
 The code will: